LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/Command-Line-Arguments/README.md

 ## Part 1

-In a new empty directly create the following files:
+In a new empty directory create the following files:

 #### `./print_arguments.js`